 Over the course of the season, I’m going to give out my prediction on who I think will win the award.
 I’ll continue to update my prediction at different points of the year.

-Jalen Hurts (+1000) – This is the hardest time to make a prediction.
-There’s players who will be in the running that aren’t even listed.
-I like to look for value and I think the Hurts gives us just that.
+Jalen Hurts (+2200) – This is the hardest time to make a prediction.
+Until you see the product on the field, it’s all about finding value.
+I think Hurts gives us just that.
 He wasn’t to far out of the race last year as a true freshman.
 He should be greatly improved and we know the Crimson Tide will be in the mix for another championship.

 Updated Vegas Betting Odds on Who Will Win Heisman Trophy This Year

 |Sam Darnold (QB USC)||+525||16.00%||+500|

 |Saquon Barkley (RB Penn State)||+1500||6.25%||+1200|